Service catalog

 -

 In the New Service Catalog Item dialog, edit any field necessary.
-Everything associated with the previous catalog item has been copied over, so review every field.
+Service Desk copied over everything associated with the previous catalog item, so review every field.

 Schedule a request